phd-resources/phd-resources.github.io/_pages/general/bibliography.md

 ### Search engines

 - [Google Scholar](https://scholar.google.com/): A freely accessible web search engine that indexes the full text or metadata of scholarly literature across an array of publishing formats and disciplines.
+- [Semantic Scholar](https://www.semanticscholar.org/): An AI-powered research tool for scientific literature that uses natural language processing to provide summaries for scholarly papers.

 ### Full texts & preprints

 - [Arxiv](https://arxiv.org/): A free distribution service and an open-access archive for scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
 - [HAL](https://hal.science/): An open archive where authors can deposit scholarly documents from all academic fields.
-While it is primarily directed towards French academics, participation is not restricted to them .
+While it is primarily directed towards French academics, participation is not restricted to them.
+- [PubMed](https://pubmed.ncbi.nlm.nih.gov/): A free search engine accessing primarily the MEDLINE database of references and abstracts on life sciences and biomedical topics.
 - [SSRN](https://www.ssrn.com/): A repository for preprints devoted to the rapid dissemination of scholarly research in the social sciences, humanities, life sciences, and health sciences, among others.
+- [PapersWithCode](https://paperswithcode.com/): Highlights trending Machine Learning research and the code to implement it.
 - [Ar5iv](https://ar5iv.org): Articles from arXiv.org as responsive HTML5 web pages.
 - [ResearchGate](https://www.researchgate.net/): A European commercial social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators.
+- [Unpaywall](https://unpaywall.org/): A browser plugin to harvest Open Access content from over 50,000 publishers and repositories.

 ### The restricted section